Kaipara District Fire Plan 2014

-Kaipara District Council is the Fire Authority for the area that it administers.
-The other Fire Authority within Kaipara District is the Department of Conservation which administers the fire responsibility for all conservancy areas within the Kaipara District.
+Fire and Emergency New Zealand administers the area for Kaipara District Council.
+Fire and Emergency New Zealand is also responsible for all Public Conservation Land.
 Increasing development is occurring in Kaipara District as people are attracted to the rural lifestyle within commuting distance of Auckland.
 There are a number of second or holiday homes present bringing an increased value and risk of wildfire.